GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/ParallelPlatesPermeability.rst

 The parallel plates permeability model defines the relationship between the hydraulic fracture aperture and its corresponding permeability following the classic lubrication model (`Witherspoon et al.`_ ) .
-In the model, the two fracture walls are assumed to be smooth and parallel to each other and separated by a uniform aperture.
+In this model, the two fracture walls are assumed to be smooth and parallel to each other and separated by a uniform aperture.

 .. math::
    k =  \frac{a^3}{12}